BlockchainCourseNTU/hello-dapp/boilerplate.md

 Learn the following languages:

 - `Solidity`
-  - The most recommended tutorial is [CryptoZombie](https://cryptozombies.io/) at least Curriculum 1~4.
+  - The most recommended tutorial is [CryptoZombies](https://cryptozombies.io/), at least Curriculum 1~4.
-  - Or read official [Solidity doc](https://docs.soliditylang.org/en/latest/index.html) for more details.
+  - Or read the official [Solidity doc](https://docs.soliditylang.org/en/latest/index.html) for more details.
 - `TypeScript`
-  - If you never wrote any TypeScript before, we strongly recommend [the "TypeScript Handbook"](https://www.typescriptlang.org/docs/handbook/intro.html).
+  - If you've never wrote any TypeScript before, we strongly recommend [the "TypeScript Handbook"](https://www.typescriptlang.org/docs/handbook/intro.html).
-  - Regardless of whether you come from an OOP language like Java or C#, or a functional language like Haskell or ML, or a hybrid language like Go, Rust or Scala, you should take a look at their ["Getting started"](https://www.typescriptlang.org/docs/handbook/intro.html#get-started)
+  - Regardless of whether you come from an OOP language like Java or C#, or a functional language like Haskell or ML, or a hybrid language like Go, Rust or Scala, you should take a look at their ["Getting started section"](https://www.typescriptlang.org/docs/handbook/intro.html#get-started).
   - Main reasons for our nudging to `TypeScript` over `JavaScript` is its dominant popularity and superior protection against many common JS caveats via its type systems. (see [StackOverflow's 2021 survey](https://insights.stackoverflow.com/survey/2021#technology-most-loved-dreaded-and-wanted), or [state of JS](https://2020.stateofjs.com/en-US/technologies/javascript-flavors/#javascript_flavors_experience_ranking) for yourself)

 ## Hardhat Typescript sample project